 - 1. AOT compilation only allows for regular functions, not ufuncs. - 2.
 You have to specify function signatures explicitly. - 3.
 Each exported function can have only one signature (but you can export several different signatures under different names). - 4.
+Exported functions do not check the types of the arguments that are passed to them; the caller is expected to provide arguments of the correct type. - 5.
 AOT compilation produces generic code for your CPU's architectural family (for example "x86-64"), while JIT compilation produces code optimized for your particular CPU model.